What is demyelination?

 - physical compression

 Demyelination prevents nerves from being able to conduct messages to and from the brain.
-The effects of demyelination can occur very rapidly.
-In Guillain-Barre syndrome (GBS), a demyelinating inflammation of peripheral nerves, it may only take a few hours for symptoms to appear once myelin is under attack.
+The effects of demyelination can occur rapidly.
+In Guillain-Barré syndrome (GBS), myelin may only be under attack for a few hours before symptoms appear.

-For chronic illnesses like MS, symptoms can come and go, and will progress over years.
-Nerves are a key part of how your body functions.
-A wide range of symptoms can occur when nerves are compromised by demyelination.
+Nerves are a key part of your body functions, so a wide range of symptoms can occur when nerves are affected by demyelination, including: